obsidianmd/obsidian-api/README.md

 Type definitions for the latest [Obsidian](https://obsidian.md) API.

-**Warning:** The Obsidian API is still in early alpha and is subject to change at any time!

 ### Documentation

 All API documentation is located in the file `obsidian.d.ts`.
-This will include types, properties, methods and comments explaining what everything does.
+This will include types, properties, methods, and comments explaining what everything does.

 For a full example on how to create Obsidian plugins, use the template at https://github.com/obsidianmd/obsidian-sample-plugin